Redhotchilimist's Top 10 games of 2017

 Every character is thick and muscular, with even the tiniest woman on the roster being more ripped than the largest woman in Guilty Gear.
 Unlike games like Blazblue or UNIEL, Street Fighter is largely untainted by the anime trends of the last decades, so there are less moe~ maids around and more ripoffs of characters from Jojo's Bizarre Adventure, Battle Angel Alita and Riki-Oh.
-And unlike NetherRealm studios, they don't seem to spend hours mocapping real actors' faces to no discernable benefit besides being uncanny and looking dated as quickly as possible.
+And unlike NetherRealm studios, they don't seem to spend hours mocapping real actors' faces to no discernable benefit besides being uncanny and looking immediately dated.
 Almost every character being based either on traditional martial arts, national stereotypes or old 80's/90's anime stuff and approaching those influences through the lense of a semi-realistic anime style gives Street Fighter a vibe that I just can't get anywhere else.
 During Street Fighter 2's development, the developers eventually chose special moves based on which made them laugh, and I feel like that spirit is well and alive 30 years later.
 It's fun, and genuinely iconic, and colorful, and campy.
-Given the choice between gritty, angry and gory or fun and sexy, SF will choose the latter every time.
+Given the choice between gritty, angry and gory or fun, camp and sexy, SF will choose the latter every time.
 They'll go for timeless and simple designs rather than contemporary and trendy.
-They'll sooner do goofy designs than cool ones.
+They'd sooner do silly designs than cool ones.
 They'd never call a character a "badass".
 It's all very spot-on my tastes.

 The stages and the music are largely neat, not counting the India stage.
 Someone on the design team is waaaay too into color filters on the backgrounds.
-At least steer away from yellow if you're gonna do that, it looks like it's drenched in piss.
-It's my one major complaint about the graphics besides some clipping issues and characters in backgrounds animating at a distractingly lower framerate than the characters up front.
+At least steer away from yellow if you're gonna do that, poor Inia looks like it's drenched in piss.
+It's my one major complaint about the graphics, besides some clipping issues and characters in backgrounds animating at a distractingly lower framerate than the characters up front.

-Besides the new stages, the development team have slowly been adapting old stages from the earlier games for 3d, which is hitting my nostalgia like nothing else.
-Some don't fare well with the color filters I mentioned, for instance Ryu's Street Fighter 2 stage is just way too red and looks odd.
+In addition to the new stages, the development team have slowly been adapting old stages from the earlier games for 3d, which is hitting my nostalgia like nothing else.
+Some don't fare well with the color filters I mentioned, for instance Ryu's Street Fighter 2 stage is just way too red and looks strange.
 You can make stages distinct from the fighters themselves without resorting to just throwing color gradients all over them.
-But stages like Bison and Balrog's old boss stages, or Guile's stage, have never looked more beautiful.
+But stages like Bison and Balrog's old boss stages, or Guile's stage, those have never looked more beautiful.
 I assume every character is going to have their own stage, eventually, and that's in addition to all the new ones.